-Xi Jinping chaired the 25th meeting of the Central Commission on Comprehensively Deepening Reform today.
+Xi Jinping chaired the 25th meeting of the Central Commission on Comprehensively Deepening Reform on April 19, 2022.
 The meeting itself is an important story, but maintaining the focus of this space, I’ll only touch briefly on one of the meeting’s topics: digital government.
 Here’s what I’d like to highlight right at the start, “digital government” topped the meeting’s agenda, according to PRC state-run media reporting both in English and Chinese.

 There’s a problem though.
 Like many aspects of Digital China, the topic of digital government is rarely explained.
 If you search the topic online in English, you will find very little, but thankfully there is a body of solid work, see for example here and here.
 In contrast, try searching the topic in Chinese and your browser will blow up.
 This is to say, it’s an important topic for the leadership in Beijing.
 And as you might expect, it has a specialized meaning that does not always conform with Western expectations or intuition.